Easy Pecan Snowball Cookie Recipe

-This is the very best easy pecan snowball cookie recipe right here!
-The cookies are light and buttery and simple to make.
+This is the very best easy pecan snowball cookie recipe right here.
+The cookies are light, and buttery, and so simple to make.
 They’ll become one of your favorite holiday cookies, if they aren’t already.

 More than just a Christmas cookie

 You may know these as Mexican Wedding Cake Cookies, Russian Tea Cakes, Snowball Cookies, Pecan Snowball Cookies, or Snowdrop Cookies, but they’re all about the same butter-based, nutty, powdered sugary little cookies or little-balls-of-pecan-yumminess, as I like to call them.

 This recipe is so simple, you’ll want to make them all year round (*cough, cough* like me).